 Soviet-Russian convertibles - from "Prombron" to Aurus

-Cars in the back of a convertible type are always shrouded in a romantic halo.
-In Soviet times, such machines were considered bourgeois.
-In the early 1990s, they epitomized luxury living.
+Cars in a convertible body are always shrouded in a romantic aura.
+In Soviet times, such cars were considered bourgeois.
+In the early 1990s, they personified a luxurious life.

 We have long been accustomed to the fact that convertibles are exclusively foreign cars.
 But in the USSR and Russia, their cars were produced in this body, some are still doing it, albeit in single copies.